skaman82/HW3_tracker/README.md

 • <del>CRITICAL Seating/Drinking reminder can not be set up yet in the phone app</del> fixed in  1.00.42 - but reminders dont work yet on the watch<br>
 • Notifications overflow: too many not usefull notifications normally not displayed by other watches like "tweet send" or "xx new messages" from whattsapp<br>
 • UI: "WhatAapp message summary" message has a corrupted message count when the number is higher then 9 (see photo).
-But the whole message is unnecessary<br>
+But the whole message is unnecessary.
+The companion app should filter those default nonsense messages out and only sent usefull messages to the watch<br>

 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/7.jpg" width="300px"/>